RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 Verandah Cafe

-The provision of a verandah cafe at the after end of the first-class smoking room on the boat deck is one of the many delightful innovations of the Mauretania.
+One of the many delightful innovations of the Mauretania is providing a verandah cafe at the aft end of the first-class smoking room on the boat deck.

-Here passengers may sit and sip their coffee in the open air, perfectly protected from the weather.
-Ever greens have been trained along the glazed roof, giving the passenger an impression of shore comforts.
+Here, passengers may sit and sip their coffee in the open air, perfectly protected from the weather.
+Evergreens have been trained along the glazed roof, giving the passengers an impression of shore comforts.

 Observation Room for First Class Passengers on the RMS Mauretania, 1907.